puth-io/puth/workspaces/clients/php/laravel/README.md

 Some exception messages changed, mostly the ones thrown by assert functions, e.g. instead of `Element [body #not-existing-element] not found` you will see `Waited 200ms for selector [body body #not-existing-element]` when calling `$browser->assertVisible('body #not-existing-element')`.

+### Portal

+- Portal routes all requests through the testcase process, therefore every browser request that goes to the application will act on the currently authenticated user.
+E.g. if you call $this->actingAs(), your browser requests will also be authenticated as that user.

 ### Changes

 - `$browser->keys()`: This method now uses the [puppeteer keymap](https://pptr.dev/api/puppeteer.keyinput) (instead of the php-webdriver keymap) is used (when using modifier keys you can only type/press american keyboard layout keys)